-- Integrate research/nursing science, current standards of practice, clinical expertise, and patient preferences to formulate sound nursing judgments. - Plan and provide safe, holistic nursing care that is individualized to address patients' diverse preferences, values and needs, and respects their capacity as a full partner with shared decision making. - Effectively use interpersonal communication and management/ leadership principles when collaborating with health care team members tpromote optimal health outcomes and minimize risk of harm. - Use technology to manage and communicate information, enhance patient safety, and support decision-making within professional, ethical, and legal standards. - Continuously improve the quality, value, and safety of patient care and health care systems by using data and improvement methods to implement and evaluate changes.
+- Integrate research/nursing science, current standards of practice, clinical expertise, and patient preferences to formulate sound nursing judgments. - Plan and provide safe, holistic nursing care that is individualized to address patients' diverse preferences, values and needs, and respects their capacity as a full partner with shared decision making. - Effectively use interpersonal communication and management/ leadership principles when collaborating with health care team members promote optimal health outcomes and minimize risk of harm - Use technology to manage and communicate information, enhance patient safety, and support decision-making within professional, ethical, and legal standards. - Continuously improve the quality, value, and safety of patient care and health care systems by using data and improvement methods to implement and evaluate changes. - Demonstrate professional behaviors that are consistent with moral/ethical and legal principles, that adhere to regulatory guidelines and standard-based care, and which promote the profession of nursing.